-Step One: Working backward, what have you eaten today?
+Healthy Diet Plan Step 1: Working backward, what have you eaten today?

 Start with writing down your dinner.
 Then remember back and jot down a snack you might have had in the afternoon.
 And then write down your lunch.
 Finally, write down your breakfast, even if it was just grabbing something as you ran out the door.

 Why does this work?
 Instead of going all the way back to this morning in one jump, working your way back is just an easier way to remember.
 As you go back in your mind, little cues will remind you of where you were and what you did.